Deltares-research/SPUIS/docs/source/tutorial.rst

    **
    7

 Then, every slice needs to be defined by an identification number, x-location [m], bottom level [m] and profile number.
-The identification numbers should be in chronological order, moving from the upstream in the downstream direction.
-The x-location allows you to define the length of each slice and the bed level give a reference height for the profiles that describe the geometry of the slices.
+The identification numbers should be in chronological order, moving from the upstream to the downstream direction.
+The x-location allows you to define the length of each slice and the bed level gives a reference height for the profiles that describe the geometry of the slices.
 A single profile may be used on multiple slices.
-In the next section we will define three different profiles, which all have been assigned to one or more slices:
+In the next section we will define three different profiles, which all have been assigned to one or more of the slices below.

 .. code-block:: none